RULES AND REGULATIONS

 - The final delivered version of the film

 - Fulfilment of all contractual obligations

 - A final cost report

-- Projects that have been unsuccessful in their initial application to Red Sea Fund are eligible for resubmitting provided the applicant can demonstrate substantive changes since the initial application.
+Projects that have been unsuccessful in their application to the Post-production Cycle are not eligible for resubmitting.

 - Red Sea International Film Festival Foundation (“The Foundation”) is the owner and organizer of the Red Sea International Film Festival (“RSIFF”).
 Red Sea Fund is an initiative of The Foundation.
 References to ‘we’, ‘us’, and ‘our’, are references to The Foundation.